 In this course, topics relevant to modern biochemistry and molecular biology are explored utilizing concepts and terminology studied in Biochemistry I. Topics include mechanisms of catalysis in cells, derivations of rate equations, pH-rate profiles, as well as advances in the biochemistry of cells, including cell function, cellular regulation & signaling, DNA and RNA replication, energy utilization, and cancer.
-Prerequisites: CHEM-3500/3501.
+Prerequisites: CHEM-3510 or BIOL-4475.
 Note: All Biochemistry majors must take CHEM-4451 as a corequisite.